10 Cloverfield Lane

-10 Cloverfield Lane is a 2016 American science fiction psychological thriller film directed by Dan Trachtenberg in his directorial debut, produced by J. J. Abrams and Lindsey Weber and written by Josh Campbell, Matthew Stuecken, and Damien Chazelle.
+10 Cloverfield Lane is a 2016 American science fiction horror thriller film directed by Dan Trachtenberg in his directorial debut, produced by J. J. Abrams and Lindsey Weber and written by Josh Campbell, Matthew Stuecken, and Damien Chazelle.
 The second film in the Cloverfield franchise, it stars Mary Elizabeth Winstead, John Goodman, and John Gallagher Jr. The story follows a young woman who, after a car crash, wakes up in an underground bunker with two men who insist that an event has left the surface of Earth uninhabitable.

 The film was developed from a script titled The Cellar; but under production by Bad Robot, it was turned into a spiritual successor to the 2008 film Cloverfield.
 It is presented in a third-person narrative, in contrast to its predecessor's found-footage style.
 Principal photography took place under the title Valencia in New Orleans, Louisiana, from October 20 to December 15, 2014.

 10 Cloverfield Lane premiered in New York City on March 8, 2016, and was released in select countries on March 10.
 It was released in the United States on March 11, 2016, in both conventional and IMAX formats.
-The film grossed over $110 million worldwide.
+The film received positive reviews and grossed over $110 million worldwide.
 A successor, The Cloverfield Paradox, was released on February 4, 2018.